kipyegonrotich/yoloip4/explanation.md

 ## 7. Good Practices

 - **Semantic Versioning**
-  - Images are tagged with `v1.0.0`
+  - Images are tagged with version identifier i.e `v1.0.0` for easier traceability and rollback if necessary.
   - screnshots of tags shown below
 - **Minimal Base Images**
-  - All images based on alpine variants.
+  - All images based on alpine variants to reduce image and improve sescurity.

 ---
 ## Screenshot of Deployed Image on DockerHub